Stocks Rise as Fed Pledges Lasting Support for the Economy

 Data Wednesday showed that gross domestic product, a broad measure of the goods and services produced in an economy, fell 4.8% in the first quarter.
 The contraction is the steepest since the last recession.

-In corporate news, shares of Alphabet climbed 9.7% after Google's parent company posted strong results for the first quarter.
+In corporate news, shares of Alphabet climbed $109.59, or 8.9%, to $1,342.18 after Google's parent company posted strong results for the first quarter.
 Revenue rose 13% from a year before, adding to indications that Silicon Valley might weather the slowdown better than others in the corporate world.

-Shares of Facebook, due to report earnings after markets close Wednesday, rose 6.6%.
-Other blue-chip companies scheduled to report results include Microsoft, Qualcomm and Tesla.

-General Electric shares fell 1.8% after the company said it was cutting $2 billion in costs to offset falling sales and profits.
-Boeing rose 7.2% after the aircraft manufacturer said it planned to cut jetliner production and 10% of its workforce.
+General Electric shares fell 22 cents, or 3.2%, to $6.58 after the company said it was cutting $2 billion in costs to offset falling sales and profits.
+Boeing rose $7.70 , or 5.9%, to $139 after the aircraft manufacturer said it planned to cut jetliner production and 10% of its workforce.

 Oil markets remained volatile.
 June futures contracts for West Texas Intermediate, the main U.S. bellwether, rose 22% to $15.06 a barrel.

 Among European equities, shares of major banks were among the best performers.
-Deutsche Bank climbed 12% after its first-quarter results were better than expected, largely driven by an 18% jump in investment-banking revenue.
-Barclays rose 13% as its investment bank generated record quarterly revenue.
+The pan-European Stoxx Europe 600 rose 1.7%.

 Asian stock benchmarks broadly rose.
 Australia's S&P/ASX 200 closed 1.5% higher, while the Shanghai Composite Index inched up 0.4%.
 Hong Kong's Hang Seng Index ticked up 0.3%.
 Japan's market was closed for a public holiday.